 Flexible Spending Accounts

-Flexible spending accounts allow you to be reimbursed for certain expenses without having federal income and Social Security taxes deducted from your account contributions.
+Flexible Spending Accounts (administered by Navia Benefit Solutions) allow you to be reimbursed for certain expenses without having federal income and Social Security taxes deducted from your account contributions.

 There are two types of flexible spending accounts: